 The following clauses provides examples of situations, policies or decisions that may introduce risks to the planning or running of a 3GPP meeting.
 These risks should be evaluated to determine if they are acceptable, and what mitigations, if any, will help to manage them.

-4.3.1 Potential Risks during the Meeting Selection and Planning
+4.3.1 Potential Risks during the meeting selection and planning

 Selecting a Hosting Location that bans delegates from certain countries to enter due to Covid-19 related travel restrictions by the hosting country towards the country of origin of those delegates;

-Selecting a Hosting Location that requires quarantine on entry for delegates for some or all other 3GPP regions;
+Selecting a Hosting Location that requires quarantine (institutional or otherwise) on entry for delegates for some or all other 3GPP regions;

 Selecting a Hosting Location that is banned by some companies (only due to Covid-19 related issues);